 Outstanding diversity of natural habitats.
 There are five major ecosystems represented in the park, namely the (i) marine ecosystem, characterised by a warm sea, the southernmost extension of coral reefs in Africa, submarine canyons and long sandy beaches; (ii) coastal dune system, consisting of linear dunes up to 180 m in height, sub-tropical forests, grassy plains and wetlands; (iii) lake systems, consisting of two estuarine-linked lakes (St Lucia and Kosi) and four large freshwater lakes (Sibaya, Ngobozeleni, Bhangazi North and Bhangazi South); (iv) swamp systems (uMkhuze and uMfolozi) with swamp forest, extensive reed and papyrus wetlands; and (v) inland savannas on the western shores, with ancient shoreline terraces and dry savannah woodlands, thickets and sand forests that occur on the higher lying ground between the coastal plain and the Lubombo Mountains.

 Outstanding diversity of species.
-The site’s transitional location between sub-tropical and tropical Africa as well as its coastal setting have resulted in exceptional species diversity.
-Over 6,500 plant and animal species are known to occur in the Park. iSimangaliso contains some of the most important and significant natural habitats for the in-situ conservation of biological diversity anywhere in Africa.
+The site’s transitional location between sub-tropical and tropical Africa as well as its coastal setting have resulted in exceptional species diversity. iSimangaliso Wetland Park contains some of the most important and significant natural habitats for the in-situ conservation of biological diversity anywhere in Africa with over 6,500 plant and animal species known to occur.
 As iSimangaliso is situated on the southernmost extremity of the Mozambique coastal plain, many species characteristic of lowland habitats to the north reach the southernmost limit of their range at iSimangaliso.

 Extraordinary natural phenomenon of shifting salinity within Lake St. Lucia.
 Dramatic changes in the salinity of LakeSt.
 Lucia from fresh to hyper-saline are linked to wet and dry climatic cycles, as well as periodic changes in the physical nature of the estuary mouth affecting the inflow of sea water.